ChippyUno/ChippyUno/README.md

-# About Me
+# Hello!
+Welcome to My Page

-My name is James Chen and I major in Finance.
-For my interests outside of school, I enjoy Fencing, Cooking, listening to music, and exploring the world.
+My name is James Chen, a current Junior at the University of Notre Dame.
+I major in Finance and minor in Data Science.
+For my interests outside of school, I enjoy Fencing, cooking, listening to music, and exploring the world.

 #### Current Projects
 In this section I will present all Data Science related projects and research, primarily focused on data visualization.